Plant And Animal Cells Not Labeled

 The Cytoplasm: The Cellular Soup

 The cytoplasm is the gel-like substance that fills the cell, surrounding the organelles.
+The cytoplasm provides a medium for chemical reactions to occur and helps to transport substances throughout the cell.
 It is composed of water, salts, and various organic molecules.
-The cytoplasm provides a medium for chemical reactions to occur and helps to transport substances throughout the cell.
 It also contains the cytoskeleton, a network of protein fibers that provides structural support and helps to maintain cell shape.

 Mitochondria: The Powerhouse

 Mitochondria are the powerhouses of both plant and animal cells, responsible for generating energy through cellular respiration.
-They have a double membrane structure, with an inner membrane that is folded into cristae, increasing the surface area for energy production.
+Also, they have a double membrane structure, with an inner membrane that is folded into cristae, increasing the surface area for energy production.
 Mitochondria contain their own DNA and ribosomes, suggesting that they may have originated as independent organisms that were engulfed by early eukaryotic cells.

 Endoplasmic Reticulum (ER): The Manufacturing and Transport Network